Delta-ALA is a protein (amino acid) produced by the liver. A test can be done to measure the amount of this substance in the urine.

 Why the Test is Performed

 This test looks for an increased level of delta-ALA.
-It may be used to help diagnose a condition called porphyria.
+It may be used to help diagnose a blood disorder called porphyria.

 Normal value ranges may vary slightly from one lab to another.
 Some labs use different measurements or test different samples.
 Talk to your provider about the meaning of your specific test results.